Crocodile: Biology and behaviour

-Crocodilians are more closely related to birds and dinosaurs than to most animals classified as reptiles, the three families being included in the group Archosauria ('ruling reptiles').
+Crocodilians are more closely related to birds and other dinosaurs than to most animals classified as reptiles, the three families being included in the group Archosauria ('ruling reptiles').
 Despite their prehistoric look, crocodiles are among the more biologically complex reptiles.
 Unlike other reptiles, a crocodile has a cerebral cortex and a four-chambered heart.
 Crocodilians also have the functional equivalent of a diaphragm by incorporating muscles used for aquatic locomotion into respiration.
 Salt glands are present in the tongues of crocodiles and they have a pore opening on the surface of the tongue, a trait that separates them from alligators.
 Salt glands are dysfunctional in Alligatoridae.
 Their function appears to be similar to that of salt glands in marine turtles.
 Crocodiles do not have sweat glands and release heat through their mouths.
 They often sleep with their mouths open and may pant like a dog.
 Four species of freshwater crocodile climb trees to bask in areas lacking a shoreline.